ZachWilson22495/Bakery/Bakery.solution/README.md

 ## Description

-_At Pierre's Bakery, there are two things for sale.
-Bread, and Pastries.
-Enjoy my interactive prompt where Pierre will ask you what you would like to buy, clarifies prices and deals, and then calculates your total for you_
+__

 ## Setup/Installation Requirements

 * Clone this repository to your Desktop
+* Open 'bakery' in your code editor
+* Use your terminal to navigate to 'bakery/Bakery' and run 'dotnet restore' in your terminal to install bin & obj folders.
+* Use your terminal to navigate to 'bakery/Bakery.Tests' and run 'dotnet test' in your terminal to see if all tests passed.
-* Use your terminal to navigate to the new folder titled 'bakery/Bakery'
+* Use your terminal to navigate back to 'bakery/Bakery' and run 'dotnet run' to activate application.
-* input 'dotnet run' into your terminal
 * Answer the questions provided to you by the application

 ## Known Bugs